ConduitIO/conduit-connector-stripe/README.md

 The system stops making requests when the field `has_next` equals false.
 Then, the system sets the `IteratorType` with CDC value and clears the `Cursor` value.

+haris: descending order by which field?
+CreatedAt I guess?
 **Note:** The Snapshot process creates a copy of the data in descending order.

 ### Change Data Capture